mgondan/rolog/README.md

 ## Installation (Linux)

+1. You obviously need R on your computer, maybe also pandoc to render Rmd files to html.

+`sudo apt install r-base pandoc`

-1. Please install SWI-Prolog from https://www.swi-prolog.org.
+2. Please install SWI-Prolog from https://www.swi-prolog.org.
 You may wish to use the development version since this offers the new Picat-style syntax which is used in Example 2 below.

 `git clone https://github.com/SWI-Prolog/swipl-devel`